joostdecock/site/pages/docs/patterns/simon/index.md

 </div>

  - Place your sleeve with the good side down, and your cuff guard on top, also with the good side down.
- - Align the edge of your cuff guard with the cut in your sleeve, on the side shortest to the side seam.
+ - Align the edge of your cuff guard (aka sleeve placket underlap) with the cut in your sleeve, on the side shortest to the side seam.
  - Now sew along the fold line marked on the cuff guard, closest to the edge.

 > If during cutting out your pattern pieces you had not cut into your sleeve on the line where the sleeve placket needs to be put in, you need to do that first.